juicedata/juicefs/docs/en/security/trash.md

 When files in the trash directory reach their expiration time, they will be automatically cleaned up.
 It is important to note that the file cleaning is performed by the background job of the JuiceFS client, which is scheduled to run every hour by default.
 Therefore, when there are a large number of expired files, the cleaning speed of the object storage may not be as fast as expected, and it may take some time to see the change in storage capacity.

-If you want to permanently delete files before their expiration time, you can use [`juicefs rmr`](../reference/command_reference.md#rmr) or the system's built-in `rm` command to delete the files in the `.trash` directory, so that storage space can be immediately released.
+If you want to permanently delete files before their expiration time, you need to have `root` privileges and use [`juicefs rmr`](../reference/command_reference.md#rmr) or the system's built-in `rm` command to delete the files in the `.trash` directory, so that storage space can be immediately released.

 For example, to permanently delete a directory in the trash: